selimslab/selimslab.github.io/_posts/psy/2020-1-1-anxiety.md

 Physical health affects mental health & vice versa.
 Hardware affects software, software affects hardware.

 9 Mental Health Habits for your software & hardware: Meditation, Journaling, Sleep, Exercise, Eat, Talk with friends, Make new friends, Learning, Practicing virtues.

+## How to Help to an anxious person
+—Don’t deliver an ultimatum.
+This can lead to a power struggle and increase his resistance to treatment.
+Instead, highlight ways his quality of life could improve with treatment.

+—Convey your own distress about his suffering—how you are worrying about him.

+—anger could be masked anxiety

+—Be compassionate.
+Don’t view him as being stubborn, see him as a human being who is struggling with a heavy burden of expectations.

+—Avoid diagnostic labels.
+Using the word “anxiety” could make him uncomfortable.